-- 4.1 Duties and Responsibilities The Executive Council shall advise the Dean on any and all matters of importance to the College and shall serve as the nominating committee for the Faculty, and in this capacity prepare a slate of nominees for elective offices as they become vacant.
-Additionally, the Executive Council shall serve to advise the Dean on matters of Promotion and Tenure. - 4.1.1 The Dean shall be chairperson of the Executive Council. - 4.1.2 The Executive Council shall have the overall responsibility of assuring that all College committees fulfill the responsibilities assigned to them. - 4.1.3 An agenda shall be prepared for each meeting of the Executive Council.
+Duties and Responsibilities - The Executive Council shall advise the Dean on any and all matters of importance to the College and shall serve as the nominating committee for the Faculty, and in this capacity prepare a slate of nominees for elective offices as they become vacant.
+Additionally, the Executive Council shall serve to advise the Dean on matters of Promotion and Tenure.

+The Executive Council shall have the overall responsibility of assuring that all College committees fulfill the responsibilities assigned to them.

+An agenda shall be prepared for each meeting of the Executive Council.
 Minutes of the meetings shall be kept and copies distributed by paper or electronically to members of the Faculty by the College Secretary.
 The College Secretary shall maintain minutes of Executive Council meetings on file and publicly posted on the CELS website.